dpersing/netlify-site/posts/bookproject.md

 ## What this book is about

 I'm going to outline practical and actionable guidance for building out a sustainable accessibility program.
 This will include recommendations about communication, services, and program management, as well as advice about avoiding burnout.
-It will also include some of the frameworks and theories of information literacy and organizational theory that I have brought over from my years of work and study in information science.
+It will also include some of the frameworks and theories of information literacy and organization theory that I have brought over from my years of work and study in information science.

 ## Who this book is for

-This book is primarily for accessibility practitioners: anyone who's trying to make accessibility programming happen at an organization, or for clients.
+This book is primarily for accessibility practitioners: anyone who's trying to make accessibility programming and operations happen at an organization.
 It's especially for accessibility specialists who find themselves in over their heads, or who are interested in growing their skills in areas like change management, program management, and operations.
-Secondarily, it's for anyone who is trying to support that kind of work: managers, team leads, colleagues, and so on.
+Secondarily, it's for anyone who is trying to support that kind of work: managers, team leads, colleagues, and so on, as well as those that work at the intersections of other DEI programs.

 ## How you can help